V4Fire/Client/src/components/base/b-router/README.md

 #### Providing extra parameters to a route

-We can attach any custom options to any route, just add a property to the declaration.
+We can attach custom options to any route by adding a property to the route declaration.

 ```js
 export default {